Herbs for a UTI: 10 Tea Recipes (& How to Prepare)

-The most popular teas for urinary tract infection are those with an antimicrobial effect.
-This property helps to eliminate the micro-organisms that may be causing the infection.
+Herbs for a UTI used to make teas will typically have an antimicrobial effect to eliminate harmful pathogens that may be causing the infection.
 Diuretic teas are also beneficial, as they stimulate urine production, allowing for increased urinary flow and cleansing of the tract.

 Imagem ilustrativa número 2